How to Transcribe MP4 Videos to Text

 Method 3: High-Accuracy Human Transcription

-• Professional transcriptionists trained to handle accents, background noise, and industry terminology
+• Pro transcriptionists trained on accents, noise, and industry terms

 Comparison: Online vs. Offline vs. Human Transcription